githubharald/CTCDecoder/README.md

 TARGET        : "the fake friend of the family, like the" BEST PATH     : "the fak friend of the fomly hae tC"
 PREFIX SEARCH : "the fak friend of the fomcly hae tC"
-BEAM SEARCH   : "the fak friend of the fomcly hae tC"
-BEAM SEARCH LM: "the fake friend of the family, lie th"
-TOKEN         : "the fake friend of the family fake the"
+BEAM SEARCH   : "the fak friend of the fomcly hae tC" BEAM SEARCH LM: "the fake friend of the family, fake th" TOKEN         : "the fake friend of the family fake the"
 ```